ajitgoel/Notes/AWS-SolutionArchitecture-AssociateExam/Definations.md

 **AWS Route53**
 	**Route 53 with Failover routing policy:** is primarily used if you want to configure active-passive failover to your application architecture. can use **Route 53 with Weighted routing policy** to divert the a percentage of traffic between the on-premises and AWS-hosted application.
+	**Active-Active Failover configuration**
+		\- when you want all of your resources to be available the majority of the time.
+When a resource becomes unavailable, Route 53 can detect that it's unhealthy and stop including it when responding to queries.
+		\- In active-active failover, all the records that have the same name, the same type (such as A or AAAA), and the same routing policy (such as weighted or latency) are active

+​	**Active-Passive Failover configuration**
+​		\- when you want a primary resource or group of resources to be available the majority of the time and you want a secondary resource or group of resources to be on standby in case all the primary resources become unavailable.
+​		\- When responding to queries, Route 53 includes only the healthy primary resources.
+​		\- If all the primary resources are unhealthy, Route 53 begins to include only the healthy secondary resources in response to DNS queries.

 | **Weighted routing** policy                                  | ==**Latency routing** policy==                               | Simple routing policy                                        | Geolocation routing policy                                   | **Geoproximity routing policy**                              | Failover routing policy                                      | **Multivalue answer routing policy**                         |
 | ------------------------------------------------------------ | ------------------------------------------------------------ | ------------------------------------------------------------ | ------------------------------------------------------------ | ------------------------------------------------------------ | ------------------------------------------------------------ | ------------------------------------------------------------ |